gorbysbm/online-store-react-graphql-demo/README.md

-Sample Cypress automation tests to ensure the quality of our UI and API's
+Sample Cypress automation tests to ensure UI and API quality.
+Tests will be run against an example React + GraphQL App
-### `online-store-react-graphql-demo` (An Example Web + GraphQL App)
+### Start demo app server with :

-Start demo server with :`npm run demo`
+`npm run demo`

-### Running the Tests via the GUI:
+### Running the Cypress Tests via the GUI:

-* navigate to the root project directory and run this command while specifying the environment for your `configFile` e.g.:
+*  run this command while specifying the environment for your `configFile` e.g.:
 ```
         npx cypress open --env configFile=localhost
 ```

-### Running the Tests via the command line:
+### Running the Cypress Tests via the command line:

-* navigate to the root project directory and run this command while specifying the environment for your `configFile` e.g.:
+* run this command while specifying the environment for your `configFile` e.g.:
 ```
         npx cypress run --env configFile=localhost
 ```